-One of National Grid’s nationally significant infrastructure proposals is for a 30km connection between Bramford and Twinstead.
-The corridor crosses four river valleys: three are locally designated and the Box Valley is part of the Dedham Valley Area of Outstanding Natural Beauty.
+National Grid considered proposals for a 30km grid connection between Bramford and Twinstead.
+The identified route corridor crossed four river valleys: three are locally designated and the Box Valley is part of the Dedham Vale Area of Outstanding Natural Beauty.

-TEP is the manager and co-ordinator of environmental impact assessment.
+TEP was the manager and coordinator of environmental impact assessment.
 TEP advised on the requirements of the Planning Act 2008 and the Infrastructure Planning (EIA) Regulations.
 TEP produced a Route Corridor Study which identified the key planning and environmental constraints and opportunities.
 This study was informed by consultation with planning authorities, statutory consultees and local communities.

 The Visual Assessment considered views from public and private viewpoints.
-Chartered Landscape Architects recorded baseline views and have considered the potential change to these views for each of the connection options.
-Zone of Theoretical Visibility (ZTV) mapping is used to inform and verify the visual assessment.
+Chartered Landscape Architects recorded baseline views and considered the potential change to these views for each of the connection options.
+Zone of Theoretical Visibility (ZTV) mapping was used to inform and verify the visual assessment.

-The Ecological and Arboricultural Assessment involved detailed surveys for bats, great crested newts, breeding and wintering birds, reptiles, water voles, otters and dormice (the latter carried out by experts from Suffolk Wildlife Trust).
-At the detailed design stage, arboricultural surveys were carried out to inspect trees of particular interest and identify mitigation measures necessary for the creation of a corridor.
-A particular issue for detailed assessment was the ornithological interest of the Hintlesham Woods SSSI, managed by RSPB.
+The Ecological and Arboricultural Assessment involved detailed surveys for bats, great crested newts, breeding and wintering birds, reptiles, water voles, otters and dormice.
+At the detailed design stage, arboricultural surveys were carried out to inspect trees of particular interest and identify mitigation measures which would be necessary.

 The historic environment assessment involved desk-based and field surveys to identify the heritage resources within the corridor and to enable an assessment of the effects of connection options on the historic environment.
 The assessment included the identification of areas of high archaeological potential so that a strategy could be developed for the identification, avoidance and mitigation of archaeological remains.
-The contribution made by setting to the significance of heritage assets was also assessed so that any likely indirect effects can be predicted.
-Of particular concern is the potential for an adverse effect on the setting of Grade I listed Hintlesham Hall, in response to which a detailed assessment has been undertaken by TEP.
+The contribution made by setting to the significance of heritage assets was also assessed and effects predicted.